ClaraChaouat/WorkoutDiary/README.md

 https://workoutrecorddiary.netlify.app/

-To have a look a the code: check the working-branch:
+To have a look a the code: check out the working-branch:

 https://github.com/ClaraChaouat/WorkoutRecordDiary/blob/working-branch/README.md